elodom22/deep-learning-challenge/README.md

 *	The application's classification falls under one of the following values: C1000, C1200, C2000, C2100, or C3000.

 ### Alternative Approach:
 #### While this model demonstrated high accuracy and effectiveness, another viable option would be the Random Forest model, which is also well-suited for classification tasks.
-With the Random Forest model, we achieved an accuracy close to 78%.